markivanugalino/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include astrophysics, partial differential equations and fluid modelling.

 interests:
-- Astrophysics in the interstellar medium
+- Astrophysics of star formation and supernovae
 - Formation and evolution of stars and planets in low-mass disks
 - Green's function methods in physics